Simon Stevens: Private sector

+Non-profits/charities

+Stevens is a member of the Board of Directors of the Commonwealth Fund of New York and Chair of Cancer Research UK.
 He was instrumental in establishing an academic institute to publish information about the costs of US health care.
-These data showed that - contrary to prior research mainly using public Medicare data - cost differences in the working age population were often because of market pricing power by hospitals, rather than because of excessive use of services by patients.

-He also served on the boards of various non-profits, including the Minnesota Historical Society; the Minnesota Opera; and the Medicare Rights Center (New York), as well as the King's Fund and the Nuffield Trust.
+It showed that - contrary to prior research mainly using public Medicare data - cost differences in the working age population were often because of market pricing power by hospitals, rather than because of excessive use of services by patients.
+He also served on the boards of the Minnesota Historical Society; the Minnesota Opera; and the Medicare Rights Center (New York), as well as the King's Fund and the Nuffield Trust.